denyspoltorak/metapatterns-website/metapatterns/content/foundations-of-software-architecture/modules-and-complexity.md

 <a href="/Intro/Modules-7.png" style="outline:none">
 <img src="/Intro/Modules-7.png" alt="Modules-7" style="width:59%"/>
 </a>
+<figcaption>Figure 7: Forwarding the API of an internal module.</figcaption>
 </figure>

-Figure 7: Forwarding the API of an internal module\.

 We can add the API of a module which we encapsulate to our public API and forward its calls to the internal module\.
 However, that increases the complexity and lowers the cohesion of our module – now each client of our module is also exposed to the details of the methods of the module we have encapsulated even if they are not interested in using it\.